brooklabteam/www/team.md

 <img src="/assets/anecia_gentles.jpg" alt="bat" style="height: 200px; padding-right: 10px;" align="left">
 **Anecia Gentles** is a **PhD student** working with [Dr. Nicole Gottdenker](https://www.gottdenkerlab.com/) in the Odum School of Ecology at the University of Georgia.
 Prior to starting at UGA, Anecia served as an 18-month  **Field Project Manager** for Ekipa Fanihy from January 2018-June 2020, organizing lead monthly field collections on our project.
 Anecia plans to continue work with Ekipa Fanihy throughout her PhD.
-Her review of previous modeling studies of bat infection dynamics will be coming out in *Emerging Pathogens and Global Health* next month.
+Her review of previous modeling studies of bat infection dynamics will be coming out in *Pathogens and Global Health* next month.
 Anecia holds a Bachelor of Science degree in Ecology and Evolutionary Biology from Rice University, where she studied lemur seed dispersal in Madagascar.

 <div style="clear:both;">&nbsp;</div>